Market Research Doesn’t Need to Be Boring – Improve Data Visualization

 Market research reports can many times become overwhelming with endless charts, tables, and lists of quotes.
 However, telling the story is as important as the data that is gathered.
 Exceptional visualizations of survey data help show the data in a digestible manner as well as convey a better picture of findings.

 Visualizing data and synthesizing information is a difficult task.
 To quote statistician Edward Tufte, “To envision information–and what bright and splendid visions can result–is to work at the intersection of image, word, number, art.
 The instruments are those of writing and typography, of managing large data sets and statistical analysis, of line and layout and color.”
 Data visualization lies somewhere between math and art.
 Here are four things to keep in mind when visualizing your open ends and survey data.

 1. Visualize Comparisons

 Show comparisons, contrasts, differences.

 Useful visualizations show differences between items.
 Include significant differences between groups on bar graphs to emphasize where contrast lies in the data.
-The point of visualizing data is to learn through comparisons.
-An effective visualization reveals a found difference within a dataset.
+Above all, the point of visualizing data is to learn through comparisons.
+Therefore, an effective visualization reveals a found difference within a dataset.